 Attending school regularly is essential to students gaining the academic and social skills they need to succeed.
 Yet, local and national data indicate that at least 10% of students miss at least 18 days each year for whatever reason (excused, unexcused, disciplinary); those students are “chronically absent.”
 Absenteeism disproportionately affects children from low-income families in the Greater Richmond metro area.

 Partners are engaged in the Attendance Collaborative Action Network (CAN), where they’re charged by their leaders & peers to take shared action, align individual action, and advocate for policy and practice change.
-Richmond Public Schools is the convening district, and Bridging Richmond is the convening and data/continuous improvement partner.
-For 2016-17, CAN action teams are focused on: (1) Communications (carrying the #schooleveryday campaign beyond Sept); (2) Using attendance data for improvement.
+Bridging Richmond currently convenes and facilitates Attendance CAN partners.
+For 2017-18, partners are focused on using data for continuous improvement – starting small to learn what works, and scaling best practices through the network.
+Three partners

-Click here to review meeting notes, CAN charge, etc.
+Click here to review Attendance CAN meeting notes, charge, etc.